How to Create Simple Toggle Buttons in React

 The toggle button is now functioning, the only thing left to do is to style it in CSS so that it actually looks like a toggle.
 You might have noticed that we have an empty span element inside the component.

-This is what we are going to display in place of the input element in order to get a custom look, therefore, you first want to hide the input, and style the span.
+This is what we're going to display in place of the input element to get a custom look, therefore, we first need to hide the input, and style the span:

 label {